Bread80/Amstrad-CPC-BASIC-Source/README.md

 A lot of this work had already been done in the aforementioned disassembly listings, for which a huge amount of credit is given here.

-As part of ths project utility software was developed perform to certain steps to massively cut the workload.
+As part of this project utility software was developed perform to certain steps to massively cut the workload.
 The project has also involved a large amount of manual work to determine the function of various areas of code and add comments, labels and tags.

 As a summary of the work undertaken to get these source files: